Jovan Sterija Popović: Life

 Popović was born in Werschetz (Vršac), in Temesch County of the Habsburg Kingdom of Hungary (now Serbia).
 His father Sterija (meaning 'star'), after whom he was nicknamed, was a merchant.
 The ethnicity of Popović's father and of Popović himself is disputed, with some saying that they were of Aromanian descent and others saying they were Greek.
 His maternal grandfather was the painter and poet Nikola Nešković, about whom he wrote a biography.

 Popović attended grammar schools in Vršac, Karlowitz (Sremski Karlovci), Temeschwar (Timișoara) and Ofenpesth (Budapest).
 He studied law at Käsmark (Kežmarok).
 After he finished his studies (1830), he worked as a professor, and from 1835, when he passed his bar examination, he returned to his hometown where he first taught Latin, then opened his law practice.
 Like many other intellectuals of Vojvodina, driven by patriotic feelings, he decided to work in the Principality of Serbia.
 He began to write historical dramas but soon switched to comedy.
 In 1840 he went to Kragujevac to study at the pedagogic school of natural law.
-In the same year, he moved to Belgrade, where he would spend eight years, teaching at what was then the most advanced school in Serbia, Grande École (Belgrade Higher School, future University).
+In the same year, he moved to Belgrade, where he would spend eight years, teaching at what was then the most advanced school in Serbia, the Velika škola.

 He was instrumental in founding the Serbian Academy of Sciences and the National Museum.
 He continued to write dramas, which he also organized, staged, and directed.
 He was appointed head of the Ministry of Education by the constitutional government in 1842.
 He remained in this position until 1848, working on organizing the school system and education in Serbia.
 His continued disagreement with the leading politicians of the day and ill health would soon force him to withdraw from public life.
 At the beginning of the same year (1848) he decided to tender his resignation and return to Vršac (1848-9 part of Serbian Vojvodina, 1849–60 Serbia and Temeschwar), where he lived till his death in 1856, deeply disappointed with people and life in general.
 He is buried at the Orthodox cemetery in Vršac.